 \subsection{Flow modification by intermolecular hydrodynamic interactions}

+To explain the ring conformational fluctuations not caused by ring-linear hooking, we consider fluctuations in the effective flow due to the polymer disturbance velocity.
+We highlight several observations of rings exhibiting large fluctuations in extension and visualize the flow surrounding their centers of mass, defined as

+where $\bm{r}_i - \bm{r}_{CoM}$ is the displacement from a tagged ring center of mass $\bm{r}_{CoM}$, $\bm{r}_{ij} = \bm{r}_j - \bm{r}_i$, and $\bm{r}_j$ and $\bm{F}_j$ are the positions and total conservative force respectively of polymer bead $j$.
+The first term accounts for the applied planar extensional flow in the frame of reference of the ring center of mass.
+Because the applied flow is homogeneous and unbounded, we can define a new origin $\bm{r}_{CoM}$ to provide a more intuitive flow field without qualitatively changing the flow measurement.
+The second term accounts for the polymer disturbance velocity where the sum is over polymer bead indices, and the prime indicates that beads on the tagged ring are excluded.
+Intramolecular HI, or the ring's response to the flow, are excluded in order to visualize the forces which drive ring fluctuations.

-We now consider the influence of intermolecular hydrodynamic interactions on ring conformational fluctuations.
-While rings adopt diverse shapes that cannot be completely described by the fractional extension in the flow direction, we observe several characteristic motions we refer to as i) overstretching ii) retraction iii) tank-treading.
+We observe several characteristic motions we refer to as i) overstretching ii) retraction iii) tank-treading.
 The first two cases refer to fluctuations in fractional extension more than the three times average fluctuation quantity quantified in Section \ref{sec:avg_fluc}, $ | \Delta x(t)/L - \langle \Delta x/L \rangle | > 3 \langle \delta \rangle$, either above or below the steady state average respectively.
 The third motion refers to rotation of the ring along its contour in the flow-neutral $z$-direction.

-These dynamics are observed at steady state $\epsilon_{ss} > 8$ in the absence of topological constraints.
-We suggest that the fluctuations can be explained by a modification of the applied flow by intermolecular HI.
-In particular, we define the total effective flow surrounding a tagged ring polymer as